-So, without further ado, we’ve sourced two awesome recipes targetted for someone suffering Type 1 and Type 2 respectively.
+So, without further ado, we’ve sourced two awesome recipes targeted for someone living with Type 1 and Type 2 respectively.

 Spiced Chicken, Tomato & Chickpea Soup

-This Spiced Chicken, Tomato & Chickpea Soup modified from a recipe by Type 1 Kitchen to be ideal for someone who is suffering Type 1 Diabetes and is on Insulin.
-This recipe has a total of 30g carbohydrates (2 units of 15g) and is predominantly low GI/complex carbohydrates that take longer to turn into sugar in the bloodstream.
+This Spiced Chicken, Tomato & Chickpea Soup modified from a recipe by Type 1 Kitchen to be ideal for someone who is living with Type 1 Diabetes and is on insulin.
+This recipe has a total of 30g carbohydrates (2 x 15g exchanges) and is predominantly low GI/complex carbohydrates that take longer to turn into sugar in the bloodstream.